-When your teenager is very overweight, healthy changes to his diet, exercise, sleep, and other habits are the best ways for him to slim down.
+When your teenager is overweight, healthy changes to their diet, exercise, sleep, and other habits are the best ways for them to slim down.
 But if those tweaks aren’t enough to make a difference, consider some outside help.
 Many types of experts, weight loss programs, and other treatments can help.

 Many families get stuck when they’re trying to help an overweight teen.
 Someone outside the family can give you perspective and direction -- and help you set realistic goals.

 Start with a doctor, a dietitian, nutritionist, or another expert on obesity in teens.
 A therapist, such as a psychologist or a clinical social worker with a background in teen weight loss, can also help.
 Many kids who are overweight also struggle with depression, so therapy can have extra benefits.

 Experts disagree to an extent on the best treatment approach.
 Some say it’s important to track progress with regular weigh-ins and tallying food and exercise.
 Others think that close accounting doesn't work.
 You have to decide what option feels right for your family.

 Check to see if your medical insurance plan will help cover the costs of these.
 Options include:

 A program at the doctor’s office.
 Some may have plans that include sessions with dietitians or behavior experts.

 Pediatric weight management centers in a hospital or separate center.
 These may be similar to programs in medical offices and offer the support of several experts.

 Immersion camps or schools for teens.
 These programs are not like traditional "fat camps."
 They aim to change a child's behavior as much as help them lose weight.
 While many kids slim down at the camps -- because of a low-calorie diet and more exercise -- they tend to gain the pounds back afterward.
 Immersion programs help kids learn ways to eat healthier and to exercise that they can keep doing when they get home and back to their "real lives."
 It might be a tough decision for you and your teen, but it could help in the long run.